ros2/design/articles/per_package_documentation.md

 **The system must allow package documentation to be versioned per ROS 2 distribution**

 The docs site and buildfarm will allow documentation for the latest version of a package corresponding to each ROS 2 distribution the docs site supports versioning for.
-This means no versioning for several versions of a package per ROS 2 distribution.
+The package repository can still maintain it's own docs for previous versions.

-The package repository can still maintain it's own docs for previous versions, they just won't be hosted on our site.
+While multiple package versions per distribution will not initially be supported, the URL structure will support the addition of this feature in the future (mentioned in the Secondary requirements below).

 **The buildfarm must automatically build package documentation**

-Changes to the documentation in a package repository shouldn't require the maintainer to trigger a build or anything like that.
+Changes to the documentation in a package repository shouldn't require the maintainer to manually trigger a build.
-The changes should be automatically updated to the site.
+The changes should be automatically built and uploaded to the site.

 **The system must automatically generate content for a package so it's listed on docs.ros.org even if the package maintainer does not explicitly set up anything in the package repository**